mitranim/fpx/docs/html/partials/index.md

 where `fun: ƒ(accumulator, value, key, a, b, c)`

 Similar to [`fold`](#-fold-list-init-fun-a-b-c-), but for dicts.
 Iterates over each property, updating the accumulator, which is returned in the end.
-Safe to call on a non-dict; returns `init`.
-Accepts bonus arguments for the operator.

 ```js
 f.foldVals({one: 10, two: 20}, 5, f.add)